 Maybe you’ve always loved the idea of sewing.
-You dream of threading your machine, picking out the perfect fabric and sewing fabulous creations.
+You dream of threading your machine, picking out the perfect fabric, and sewing fabulous creations.

 But you need a sewing machine in order to make these dreams come true and finding the right machine can be hard!
 There are so many brands and then within those brands, there are so many models.
 They can cost anywhere from $99 to several thousand, so how do you know which sewing machine to buy?
-Here’s a review of some of the best sewing machines for beginners (and beyond if you’re looking for an upgrade).
+Each machine offers many different things and it depends on what you’re looking for.

 This will be a rundown of some basics and hopefully, give you a good idea of what sewing machine to buy that will be just right for you.
 Again, it’s going to vary by person.
 I have my own favorites (which I will talk about), but depending on your budget and your needs, you’re going to need to think about what is a good match for you.

-Best Sewing Machines for Beginners:
+Best Sewing Machine for Beginners:

-Now, the first thing you need to know is that I haven’t been in the market for a sewing machine for about 8 years, so I haven’t looked into this for a while.
+Now, the first thing you need to know is that I haven’t been in the market for a sewing machine for about 10+ years, so I haven’t looked into this for a while.
 But when I was in the market for one I did a lot of research before buying my machine.
 And after all my research I settled on a Janome.
 So let’s talk Janomes first.

 **These are affiliate links below.